 Because data can be intimidating to a lot of people, visualizing your data using charts and infographics will help demystify the information.

-6. Create an actionable marketing strategy
+8. Create your marketing strategy

 Mind maps are an effective way to show how a strategy with many moving parts ties together.
 For example, this mind map shows how the four main components of a marketing strategy interact together: